City Arts magazine, Northwest Film Forum, and 12toRain present videOasis: A Night of Music Videos

 • Screenings for groups are available weekdays January 27 to February 28; educators please contact Festival Director Liz Shepherd, lizATnwfilmforum.org

 Admission to most festival programs is $6 for Film Forum members, $8 for children under 12 and seniors, and $11 general admission.
-There is special pricing for opening events on Thursday, Friday and Saturday, and festival passes will also be available.
+There is special pricing for Opening Night, Pajama Party and Pancake Breakfast; festival passes will also be available.

 Film Forum Winter 2013-14 Season Announcement